biography

 It Came from Outer Space (1953)

 Images from Universal-International's cult science fiction favorite It Came from Outer Space.
 LEFT.
 With Charles Drake and Richard Carlson.
 CENTER A: With Charles Drake, Richard Carlson, and Kathleen Hughes.
-CENTER B and C: Promotional stills.
+CENTER B: Promotional still.
 RIGHT: Richard Carlson

 Prince of Pirates (1953)